-Mitigation Measure Action Required Frequency Responsibility Date & Status addresses these findings.
+Mitigation Measure Action Required Frequency Responsibility Date & Status California Penal Code Section 622.5 addresses these findings.
 If buried materials of potentially-archaeological significance are inadvertently discovered within an undisturbed context during any earth-moving operation associated with the proposed project, then all work in that area shall be halted or diverted away from the discovery to a distance of 50-feet until a qualified senior archaeologist can evaluate the nature and/or significance of the find(s).
-If, upon assessment by a qualified senior archaeologist, the find is not determined to be significant, then construction may resume. notification of Lead Agency immediately of discovery if potential resources are found not resume until consultation between the concerned parties takes place and the Lead Agency communicates to the Department of Public Works approval to re- commence project construction activity Public Works If the find is determined to be potentially significant, then the Lead/Permitting Agency will be immediately notified of the discovery.
-Construction will not resume in the locality of the discovery until consultation between the senior archaeologist, the project manager, the Lead/Permitting Agency, the Applicant's representative, and all other concerned parties, takes place and reaches a conclusion approved by the Lead/Permitting Agency.
-If a significant cultural resource is
+If, upon assessment by a qualified senior archaeologist, the find is not determined to be significant, then construction may resume.
+If the find is determined to be potentially significant, then the Lead/Permitting Agency will be immediately notified of the discovery.
+Construction will not resume in the locality of the discovery until consultation between the senior archaeologist, the project manager, the Lead/Permitting Agency, the Applicant's representative, and all other concerned parties, takes place and reaches a conclusion approved by the Lead/Permitting Agency. contractor; notification of Lead Agency immediately of discovery if potential resources are found construction will not resume until consultation between the concerned parties takes place and the Lead Agency communicates to the Department of Public Works approval to re- commence project construction activity Department of Public Works If a significant cultural resource is

-Mitigation Measure Action Required Frequency Responsibility Date & Status CR-2 discovered during earth-moving, complete avoidance of the find is preferred.
+Mitigation Measure Action Required Frequency Responsibility Date & Status discovered during earth-moving, complete avoidance of the find is preferred.
 However, further survey work, evaluation tasks, or data recovery of the significant resource may be required by the Lead/Permitting Agency if the resource cannot be avoided.
 In response to the discovery of significant cultural resources, the Lead/Permitting Agency may also add additional regulatory compliance measures for use during further site development, which may include cultural and/or Native American monitoring.
-Notify the When human Community remains is always a possibility during ground disturbances; State of California Health and Safety Code Section 7050.5 addresses these findings.
+CR-2 The inadvertent discovery of human remains is always a possibility during ground disturbances; State of California Health and Safety Code Section 7050.5 addresses these findings.
 This code section states that in the event human remains are uncovered, no further disturbance shall occur until the County Coroner has made a determination as to the origin and disposition of the remains pursuant to California Public Resources Code Section 5097.98.
 The Coroner must be notified of the find immediately, together with the Lead/Permitting Agency and the property owner.
-Coroner, District and property owner immediately if human remains are uncovered remains are found; construction will not resume until consultation between the concerned parties takes place and the Lead Agency communicates to the Department of Public Works approval to re- commence project Development Department; Department of Public Works
+Notify the Coroner, District and property owner immediately if human remains are uncovered When human remains are found; construction will not resume until consultation between the concerned parties takes place and the Lead Agency communicates to the Department of Public Works approval to re- commence project Community Development Department; Department of Public Works